nicky-nym/nicky-nym.github.io/pages/cities.md

 * **global compact on safe, orderly and regular migration (GCM)<a name="glossary:GCM"></a>**
   * a 2018 United Nations agreement about international migration [^wiki_gcm]

+* **Harberger tax<a name="glossary:harberger-tax"></a>**
+  * a property tax system in which a property owner declares a self-assessed value for their own property, pays tax as a percentage of that value, and agrees to immediately sell the property to any buyer who offers the self-assessed value

 * **High Line<a name="glossary:high-line"></a>**
   * an greenway park in New York City, built as a rails-to-trails conversion of a section of elevated railway, inspired by the Promenade plantée in Paris